 They are mentioned, usually among those who have come to hear the teachings of Buddha Shakyamuni, among others, along with Bodhisattvas, Arahants, Śrāvakas, and others.
 Pratyekabuddhas are usually considered higher than the Arahants, but generally lower than the Buddhas and Bodhisattvas because they do not teach.
 But there can be many reasons for this.

 First, we may even welcome the fact that such Buddhas can exist at all, even if we don't notice them because they don't signal themselves.
 We do not know where they are, how many there are, or even whether they exist at all.

 But the mere possibility that now, right here, at the same time as us, there may be some real Buddha in this world, a person who has reached full Enlightenment, is great.
 Maybe we've even met him, walked with him, sat next to him.
 Perhaps we also know him.
 Maybe he's your son or daughter!

 We may be all born Buddhas, enlightened.
 After all, the Buddha-nature is in all beings, and it just may not manifest.
 Young children who do not yet speak often seem to be particularly smart and thoughtful.
 Maybe the use of words is what prevents our true nature from manifesting.

-Tõnn Sarv was born 1949 in Estonia and currently lives in Thailand.
+Tõnn Sarv was born in 1949 in Estonia and currently lives in Thailand.

-He studied biology and music theory, and has worked as a music teacher, chairman of a social movement organisation, and CEO of a booksellers company.
+He studied biology and music theory and has worked as a music teacher, chairman of a social movement organization, and CEO of a booksellers company.

-He has been practising meditation for over thirty years, and is currently living in a Buddhist monastery.
+He has been practicing meditation for over thirty years, and is currently living in a Buddhist monastery.